Hawn's Mill massacre: Aftermath

 It appears that Hawn had received Joseph Smith's direction to relocate to Far West but did not convey this direction to any of the others at Hawn's Mill.
 Of the matter, Smith recorded, "Up to this day God had given me wisdom to save the people who took counsel.
 None had ever been killed who abode by my counsel."
 Then he recorded that innocent lives could have been saved at Hawn's Mill had his counsel been received and followed.

 "For I am the Lord your God, and will save all those of your brethren who have been pure in heart, and have been slain in the land of Missouri, saith the Lord."

 Captain Nehemiah Comstock's contingent of Livingston militia occupied the mill for nearly three weeks harassing and plundering the Mormons.
 Life during the winter of 1838–1839 became essentially that of day-to-day survival.
 Most of the families banded together until they could make arrangements to move along with the rest of the Saints to Illinois.
 Non-Mormon Harrison Severe, who had refused to join the mob, left with the Mormons.
 By the end of February 1839, all of the Mormons had left.
 Jacob Hawn moved to Oregon and became a pioneer settler of Yamhill County.

-As this and other confrontations unfolded between Mormons and the people in the state of Missouri, Mormons appealed for redress from the federal government, accusing the state of Missouri with complicity in violence against Mormons for the state's failure to investigate or prosecute those involved.
+As this and other confrontations unfolded between Mormons and the people in the state of Missouri, Mormons appealed for redress from the federal government, accusing the state of Missouri of complicity in violence against Mormons for the state's failure to investigate or prosecute those involved.

 In 1941, Mr. P.E.
 Gastineau of Cowgill, Missouri, owner of the land, gave permission for Mr. Glenn Setzer, ex-county official, to place a commemorative marker, and hold a program on July 13.

-Until 2012, the grounds of the massacre were maintained as a historic site by the Community of Christ.
-In May 2012, it was announced that the Church of Jesus Christ of Latter-day Saints had acquired the property and the Far West burying ground from the Community of Christ.
+Until 2012, the grounds of the massacre were maintained as a historic site by Community of Christ.
+In May 2012, it was announced that The Church of Jesus Christ of Latter-day Saints had acquired the property and the Far West burying ground from Community of Christ.